tkellen/zigmusic/README.md

-# musictheory
+# zigmusic
-> learn it and zig at the same time
+> learn music theory and zig at the same time

 ## What can it do?
 ```